TonySac/Ender3NG-Build/mechanical-build.md

 <img src="/assets/z_pulley.png" width="300">{: .float-right}{: .ml-3}

 At this point, the bottom frame has been assembled with each corner bracket.
 The rear Z support still needs to be attached, leadscrews inserted, and belt tensioned.
 I attached `BZA` to the rear extrusion using the T nuts.
 I bolted the Z tensioner to the right extrusion.
 While the Z belt was still loose, I inserted each of the 3 three lead screws.
 When installing the lead screws, make sure they go through both 608 bearings but not so far that it hits the surface below.
-Secure the lead screws using the grub screws on the 3 Z pulleys.
+Secure the lead screws using the grub screws on the three Z pulleys.
 The Z motor pulley may need to be adjusted so it is level with the screw pulleys.
 I waited until the mounting the bed before I tensioned and secured the Z belt to each pulley.

 Finally, I went ahead and slid the vertical 350mm 2040 extrusions in place and secured them with T nuts.
-I also placed the rear rubber feet into holes I tapped on the bottom of these extrusions.
+I also screwed the rear rubber feet into holes I tapped on the bottom of these extrusions.

 # Bed Assembly

-I assembled the bed using the stock plate option.
+I assembled the bed using the stock plate.
 Use care when tightening the screws that hold the LM12UU bearings. `ZCL` is easy to crack.
 I reused the lead screw nut from the Ender 3.
-It was not an exact match to the mounting patter on the printed arms.
+It was not an exact match to the mounting pattern on the printed arms.
 As a result, I needed use some M2 bolts and a nut to secure it.
 I will be replacing this particular nut.

 ## Mounting the Bed Assembly